 Committee Member: Dr. John Beck

 Changing Climate: Earth’s climate is warming.
 Annual global surface temperatures and regional land surface temperature averages categorize 2016 as the warmest year on the record (NOAA National Centers for Environmental Information 2017).
 In 2016, global surface temperatures and North American land surface temperature averages were 0.94°C and 1.86°C above the 20th century averages, respectively.
 Exceedingly conservative estimates of climate temperature predict a 1.5°C increase in global surface temperature by the end of the 21st century and beyond (DeLucia et al. 2008, Stocker et al. 2015).
 Seasonal temperature averages in the United States during 2016 echoed this upward trend and average temperatures for spring, summer, fall, and winter also surpassed 20th century temperature averages (NOAA National Centers for Environmental Information 2017).
 The average increase in seasonal temperatures, specifically winter and spring in temperate regions, decreases the severity of winters and as springs become warmer sooner, the duration of winter decreases (Bradshaw and Holzapfel 2006, Hahn and Denlinger 2011, Scriber 2014).
 Reduced severity and duration of winter represents a net increase in favorable conditions for insect pests to thrive.
 Warm, shorter winters increases the time available for growth, development, and reproduction for insect pests (Bradshaw and Holzapfel 2006, Scriber 2014).
-In temperate regions, insect growth is synchronize with warmer temperatures such that increases in the duration of the warm growing season could increase the rate at which some insects develop and also the number of pest generations each growing season, and ultimately pest population sizes (Bale et al. 2002).
+In temperate regions, insect growth is synchronized with warmer temperatures such that increases in the duration of the warm growing season could increase the rate at which some insects develop and also the number of pest generations each growing season, and ultimately pest population sizes (Bale et al. 2002).

 Managing the damaging effects caused by the potential for larger insect pest populations requires an integrated approach that includes the use of costly insecticides.
 In the United States, pesticide use is a large part of managing insect pest populations.
 In 2008, the cost to protect 21 major crops from pest insect damage using chemical pesticide application reached $12 billion dollars and 516 million pounds of pesticide (Fernandez-Cornejo et al. 2014).
 Pesticide use can manage insect pest populations, but even under strict application regimens insects can significantly reduce crop yields.
 In the United States starting in 1945 and ending in 2000, crop losses due to insect pest damage has nearly doubled from 7% to 13% and pesticide use has increased 10-fold (Pimentel and Burgess 2005).
 As temperatures rise and spring and winter will contract, insects will respond to these longer growing seasons with accelerated growth rates, increased voltinism, and greater population sizes managing those pests using chemical pesticides will cost more and possibly decrease crop yields in the future.
-The population of humans here in the United States is predicted to exceed 450 million by the year 2100 and increases in number of people to feed will demand sustained or even increased crop yields (Melorose et al. 2015).
-Phytophagous insect pests currently account for nearly (x-%) of crop loss in (year) but as temperatures rise, the cost of managing these pests will increase.
-Investigating the response of insect pest populations to increases in temperature offers the opportunity to better understand the effects of climate change on species evolution but also is directly consequential to mitigating the effects of insect populations to food security.
+The population of humans here in the United States is predicted to exceed 450 million by the year 2100 and increases in the number of people to feed will demand sustained or even increased crop yields (Melorose et al. 2015).
+Phytophagous insect pests currently account for nearly (x-%) of crop loss in (year) but as temperatures rise, the cost of managing these pests could substantially increase.
+Investigating the response of insect pest populations to increases in temperature offers the opportunity to better understand the effects of climate change on species, and also is directly consequential to mitigating the effects of insect populations to food security.